STUDYANDEXAM

 A phrase is a group of related words within a sentence.
 It does not include both a subject and a verb.

-Phrases mostly consist of a preposition, an article, or a noun, for example: on a table, at the door, in a box, on the roof.
+Phrases often consist of a preposition, an article, or a noun, for example: on a table, at the door, in a box, on the roof.

 A phrase is an important part of a sentence because it completes the structure and adds meaning.
 However, since a phrase does not contain a subject and a verb, it cannot stand alone as a complete sentence; on its own, it does not express a complete thought.